shinken-monitoring/mod-webui/README.md

 ### Version 2.4.2

+ - Features:
+   - Worldmap is based upon OSM/Leaflet instead of Google maps (thanks to RoPP)

  - Bugs and fixes:
    - #492: error on services tags page
    - #496: hide Execute menu for simple users